Standards check myths

 How standards check pass rates really work

-Instructors that get an F grade are recalled for test quickly, usually within 2 to 4 weeks.
-With that in mind we can see that although these figures show how many grades are being carried, not given out each month, a grade F is never carried for long because the instructors with them either get a higher grade or lose their badge.
-This means that there are around 300 failed standards checks per month as fails are not carried for months as a grade A or B would be.
+Instructors that get a grade F (fail) are recalled for test quickly, usually within 2 to 4 weeks.
+That means that a grade F is never carried for long because the instructors with them either get a higher grade or lose their badge within a few weeks.
+Therefore there are around 300 failed standards checks per month according to those figures above.

 Roughly 20% of standards checks result in a fail and ADI’s do lose their badge to teach due to failing.
 These people that fail are the ones that desperately email me asking for help because their re-test is 2 weeks away and they need to get better.
 It’s often too late because I’m booked for weeks ahead.